4 Common Myths about Dyslexia

 Unfortunately, this is a common myth and therefore a great deal of stigma has been placed on students who struggle to read.

-Dyslexia actually has no correlation to IQ and many dyslexic students have An average to above-average IQ.
+Dyslexia actually has no correlation to IQ and many dyslexic students have an average to above-average IQ.

 This myth creates two major problems: